nyamkamunhjin/portfolio/README.md

-# Portfolio project will update later
+# Portfolio project will be rewritten soon.